rod-amorim/Simple-Music-Lyric-Finder/README.md

 # Simple-Music-Lyric-Finder

-This is a simple vue 3 project made for study porposes, i uses a public api for searching for song lyrics and display it in the screen
+This is a simple vue 3 project made for study porposes, it uses a public api for searching songs lyrics and display it in the screen

 Public api used: https://docs.ksoft.si/api/lyrics-api